ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 meet the expectations of the Target Resource.

-For instance, an Oblivious Gateway Resource might -- possibly with the help of the Oblivious Relay Resource -- be trusted not to forward an excessive volume of requests, which might allow the Target Resource to accept a greater volume of requests from that Oblivious Gateway Resource relative to other HTTP clients.
+For instance, an Oblivious Gateway Resource might -- possibly with the help of Oblivious Relay Resources -- be trusted not to forward an excessive volume of requests.
+This might allow the Target Resource to accept a greater volume of requests from that Oblivious Gateway Resource relative to other HTTP clients.

 An Oblivious Gateway Resource could implement policies that improve the ability